How do Cookies work?

 - Third-party cookies: These are those that are sent to the user's terminal equipment from a computer or domain that is not managed by the publisher, but by another entity that processes the data obtained through cookies.

-In the event that cookies are installed from a computer or domain managed by the publisher itself but the information collected through them is managed by a third party, they can not be considered as own cookies.
+In the event that cookies are installed from a computer or domain managed by the publisher themselves, but the information that is collected through these are managed by a third party, said cookies cannot be considered as our own.

 2. Types of cookies according to the period of time they remain activated: